fermi-park/ZMap_Dev/README.md

 # ZMap Network Scanner

-A containerized network scanning solution that analyzes connectivity by postal code.
+A containerized network scanning solution that analyzes connectivity by postal code with database storage and API access.

 ## Overview

 ZMap Network Scanner provides automated infrastructure for scanning IP networks and analyzing availability rates by postal code.
 The system features:

 - Network scanning via ZMap with configurable parameters
+- Database storage for scan results (PostgreSQL)
+- RESTful API for triggering scans and retrieving results
 - Visualization of response rates via charts and heatmaps
-- Docker containerization for easy deployment
+- Multi-container Docker deployment with Docker Compose
-- AWS deployment via Terraform
+- AWS deployment via Terraform and ECS
+- S3 integration for input/output data
 - Simulation mode for testing without network access

+## System Architecture

+The system consists of three main components:

+1. **PostgreSQL Database** - Stores scan results and metadata
+2. **API Service** - RESTful API for scan management and result querying
+3. **Scanner Service** - Performs ZMap network scans and processes results

+### Data Flow

+1. Scanner receives input CSV with networks and postal codes
+2. API service processes input and creates scan record in database
+3. ZMap scans networks and identifies reachable IPs
+4. Results are stored in database with postal code analysis
+5. Availability statistics are calculated and accessible via API
+6. Optional: Results are uploaded to S3 for persistence

 ## Quick Start